phamhuu6996/Photographer/.memory-bank/tasks.md

 - Permissions and LocationRepository
 - Basic overlay with AddressOverlay composable
 - Photo capture integration with PhotoCaptureService
-- Simple toggle icon for enable/disable
+- Location toggle integrated into CameraControls with on/off icons
-- Location state unified into CameraUiState
+- Location state unified into CameraUiState (isLocationEnabled)
 - Basic unit tests

 ✅ **Completed Medium Priority:**